Arsene94/dacarsfe/docs/bookings-api.md

 the services and populates `total_services` in the response; the request field remains optional for backward compatibility and is ignored when `service_ids` are present.

+When recalculating a saved reservation you may pass `booking_id`.
+The quote engine will hydrate the request with the booking’s stored pricing context (daily rate, deposit mode, selected services, coupon metadata, offers and wheel prize) so that the response mirrors the reservation even if the public price calendar has changed.
+To intentionally re-evaluate the quote with a different deposit mode send `allow_deposit_override=true` alongside the new `with_deposit` flag; otherwise the existing booking configuration is enforced to prevent mixing stale calendar data into historical reservations.

 If a coupon is limited to a specific address (`limited_to_email`), the same value must be provided in `customer_email`; otherwise the response is HTTP 422 with the validation error `Emailul din cupon nu coincide cu cel din cererea de rezervare.` When a coupon enforces a booking window (`is_date_valid=true` together with `valid_start_date`/`valid_end_date`), the requested `rental_start_date`/`rental_end_date` must fall inside that interval.
 Quotes outside the range are rejected with `Cuponul nu este valabil pentru perioada selectată.`

-Manual overrides can also be applied without a coupon code by providing `coupon_type` and `coupon_amount`:
+#### Manual discount types
+Besides coupon codes (`coupon_type=code` + `coupon_code`), the quote endpoint accepts manual overrides through `coupon_type`:

-- `per_day` – subtract a fixed value from the computed daily rate.
+- `per_day` – subtracts a fixed amount from the daily rate.
-- `fixed_per_day` – force the daily rate to the supplied value.
+- `fixed_per_day` – subtracts the supplied value from the daily rate (clamped at zero).
-- `days` – make the given number of rental days free of charge.
+- `days` – removes a number of paid days (e.g. value `1` makes one day free).
-- `from_total` – subtract a flat amount from the computed subtotal.
+- `from_total` – subtracts a flat amount from the computed subtotal.
-- `percentage` – subtract the given percentage (0–100) from the subtotal.
-Send `coupon_amount` as the percentage value, e.g. `10`
+- `percentage` – new in this release; subtracts the given percentage (0–100) from the subtotal.
-  for a 10 % discount.
-The quote response returns the monetary value deducted via the usual `discount` / `coupon_amount` fields.

-The response additionally reports `coupon_total_discount` (the aggregated value removed from the subtotal) and `coupon_total_discount_details`, which breaks the amount down for deposit vs CASCO pricing so the frontend can reconstruct totals when toggling between plans.
+When using `percentage`, send `coupon_amount` as the percentage value (for example `10` for a 10 % discount).
+The response still provides the monetary impact through the `discount` field so the frontend can show both the percentage and the applied currency value.
+For manual `per_day` discounts the response now echoes the daily amount entered by the operator (instead of multiplying it by the number of rental days), making subsequent edits consistent with the form input.

+The quote payload also reports `coupon_total_discount` (used when the system needs to recompute totals from the base rate) and
+`coupon_total_discount_details`, which breaks down the applied coupon value for deposit vs CASCO pricing modes.
+Wheel prizes are evaluated against the amounts before coupon deductions so their value remains stable even when stacking a coupon code with a wheel reward.
+The `sub_total`/`sub_total_casco` fields stay anchored to the base amounts prior to coupons, while `discount` contains the rounded-up deduction that is actually subtracted from `total`.
+Aside from the `per_day` exception mentioned above, `coupon_amount` continues to reflect the currency value removed by the selected discount.

 ### Response
 ```json